 People who are familiar with New Balance or sneakerheads can readily vouch for the superior style and functionality of what is known as the New Balance Classics.
 It is a collection of shoes that are found in the closet of thousands of New Balance fans.
 These shoes are in no way a stereotype of an average “dad’s shoe” or an anonymous trainer.

-A cohort of the iconic 574, the New Balance 501 shares a lot of similarities with the ubiquitous model.
-It also has that streamlined classic silhouette and snug fit that allow wearers to move around in comfort, which is actually not that surprising since the 501 also traces its roots to running.
+A cohort of the iconic 574, the New Balance 501, shares a lot of similarities with the ubiquitous model.
+It also has that streamlined classic silhouette and snug fit that allow wearers to move around in comfort, which is not that surprising since the 501 also traces its roots to running.

-There are a handful of notable differences between these two popular lines, though.
+There are a handful of notable differences between these two favorite lines, though.
 A significant difference between the two would be New Balance’s use of lighter materials for the 501.
 Besides the lighter materials, the 501 also does not offer the same type of heel hold as its cousin.
 Lastly, the midfoot overlays present in the 574 are subdued in the 501.

-New Balance 501 Style
+New Balance 501 collection

-- New Balance and Rick Williams’s Distinct Life once collaborated to promote the 501.
+- New Balance and Rick Williams’s Distinct Life once collaborated to promote the New Balance 501.
 It was part of their 30 for 30 series where Williams wore 30 different pairs of New Balance kicks, one for each day of June 2011.